|

 three groups with different cultural backgrounds, namely, Chinese immigrants from Hong Kong, Taiwan and Mainland China, Canadian-born

+Chinese and European Caucasians.
 Research participants were 481 Canadian university students.
 The students were asked to complete the Parent Discipline Attitude Survey (PDAS; Buntain-Ricklefs, Kemper,

 Bell & Babonis, 1994).
 This scale is a 21 item questionnaire that surveys